qmk/qmk_firmware/keyboards/a_dux/keymaps/daliusd/readme.md

 * There is simple TMUX layer.

 * Common keys must be accessible using two keys where possible.
-  Therefore I have some keys accessible both using two keys, while there is 3 keys access option as well.

 ## Improvements over Callum